All Episodes Plain Text

 That's our money.

-The shutdown should stop the money with no representation back to the people at one strike, but it should stop the money from everybody in Congress.
+And when they have a shutdown, the shutdown should stop the money with no reputation back to the people that go on strike, but it should stop the money from everybody in Congress.

-They don't get paid, and they don't get any money back when they go back to work.
+They don't get paid and they don't get any money back when they go back to work.

 So they better get that budget all straightened out.

-They got a whole year to do it, and then they wait to the last minute, and then look what we got every year.
+They got a whole year to do it, and then they wait to the last minute, and then we look what we got every year.

 That's the way it should be.